Jamieson's golden past

 The popularity of Jamieson in the Victorian High Country

 Jamieson peaked in the 1870s.
 Business was booming and the town flourished.
 However, mining operations slowed down and then ceased around the turn of the century and the town went into a steep decline.
 Living was tough in the remote High Country and the once bustling town turned quiet.

 It was only by the 1990s that Jamieson had become popular again.
 This time it was because of tourism.
 The town became a popular holiday destination thanks to the many rivers and Lake Eildon.
 Fishing, four wheel driving and relaxing in the outdoors are now its main attractions.
 But in the little town of Jamieson you can still find remnants of its golden history.

 To get a glimpse of what Jamieson was like in the 1800s, grab yourself a ‘Self Guided Heritage Walk’ leaflet in the reception of Jamieson Caravan Park (or download here) and start exploring the town.
 You will find a sign at each historic site with interesting information, stories and old photos.
 It’s a great way to learn something more about the history of Jamieson, the buildings and the people who lived there.
 Through these stories you can really imagine what life was like in the early days of settlement and get an even greater appreciation for this pretty little town.

-Museum in the old Courthouse
+History museum in the old Courthouse Jamieson

 Your historic tour around Jamieson won’t be complete without a visit to the Jamieson & District Historical Society Museum.
 With interesting stories, photographs and artefacts, this volunteer run museum shows the history of Jamieson and the Upper Goulburn Region in great detail.
 For more information and opening hours, visit their website.